bahadirdonmez/arch-linux/FIRSTSTEPS.md

     $ vim ~/.ssh/config
     ```

+5. Enable and start `sshd.service`.
+It will keep the SSH daemon permanently
+active and fork for each incoming connection:

+    ```bash
+    $ systemctl enable --now sshd.service
+    ```

 ## Install Visual Studio Code (VSCode)

 Visual Studio Code is a popular code editor developed by Microsoft.